My Silsila

 <p>It may seem that the LGBTQ+ issues surrounding gender identity, sexuality and their fight for<br>equality and justice is a current and modern phenomenon; but history tells us otherwise.
 The<br>timeline of LGBTQ history dates as far back as 9 th century BC through the sculptures and rock<br>art.
 In the later millenniums, homosexuality continued to be represented in sculptures and<br>paintings.<br></p>

-An atom a day
+An Atom a Day

 <p>If we were to make a trip to any bookstore for a cursory glance at the books, the non-fiction<br>space is bound to have titles related to Self-Help, Motivation, Health and Fitness, Finding Joy,<br>Financial Growth, Living in Abundance, Relationship Advice, Career Planning, and more such<br>topics in almost every rack.
 Even as the rise of content via social media, electronic media, and<br>audio books may have reduced our visits to the bookstore, these topics continue to garner great<br>interest and demand.
 This is a clear indication that individuals are placing noticeable emphasis<br>on improving their outlook and creating a positive impact on their lives and on those around<br>them.
 It takes a great deal of commitment to bring about these improvements and our success<br>depends on our habits.<br></p>